Mesaconitine

-Mesaconitine (MA) - A highly toxic diterpene, or diester-diterpene alkaloid from plants of the genus Aconitum, stimulates β-adrenergic receptors, and the consequent activation of intracellular processes can lead to the long-lasting changes in excitability, leads to disruption of the heart, nerves and muscles, Hyperexcitability is primarily due to the direct and powerful effect of mesaconitine on voltage-dependent sodium channels in the membranes of excitable cells (neurons, cardiomyocytes, skeletal muscles).
+Mesaconitine (MA) is a highly toxic diterpene, or diester-diterpene alkaloid from plants of the genus Aconitum.
+It stimulates β-adrenergic receptors, and the consequent activation of intracellular processes can lead to the long-lasting changes in excitability, which in turn leads to disruption of the heart, nerves, and muscles.
+Hyperexcitability is primarily due to the direct and powerful effect of mesaconitine on voltage-dependent sodium channels in the membranes of excitable cells (neurons, cardiomyocytes, and skeletal muscles).

-Mesaconitine (MA) is one of the alkaloids of Aconitum sp. (or simply aconitum).
-The toxic effects of Aconitum sp. alkaloids primarily affect the heart and central nervous system.
+Mesaconitine is one of several alkaloids in Aconitum.
+The toxic effects of these alkaloids primarily affect the heart and central nervous system.
 They can cause cardiac flutter or fibrillation, ventricular arrhythmias, as well as repetitive afterpotentials and oscillations following nerve stimulation.